ad1tyaaa/100days/round-1.md

 - Binary Search Optimization for dealing with *overflow case*.

 **Final Thoughts :** I skipped again yesterday.
 And, I'll have to skip the next few days as well as I'm going out of station, and I won't have my laptop.
 So, I'll probably be back once I return in a few days.
 As, for today I ended Binary Search.
 I wanted to do Complexity Analysis as well, but, I thought it would be better to do it after I return.
 I don't want to go on a break just after studying that. 🐼

+## day 7 : 9 August 2023

+**Progress :** Did a basic revision of Arrays, and Searching Algorithms.
+And started vectors.
+Couldn't finish vectors today.

+Important Topics :
+- `memset()` function
+- Designated Initialization

+**Final Thoughts :** Hmmm, I have returned back home, and resumed DSA today.
+I started Vectors today, and well, I'm struggling.
+Not because it's tough, but, idk.
+I'm finding sitting and coding for more than an hour tough.
+I feel like stopping and watching youtube or something when I code.
+I initially wanted to complete Algorithm Complexity as well today, but, I couldn't sit past 1 hour mark, as I couldn't focus.
+How do I fix this ? 😣